The Most Excellent: Hispanic countries

 Following the tradition from Spain, Hispanic countries adopted the styles "His Excellency" and "The Most Excellent" although they are informally used most of the time without following rules of style.

 Properly used, the style "His Excellency" (or simply "Excellency") is reserved for Chiefs of State and/or Government in Republics, i.e. the President and Vice-President of the Republic.
 Also, though informally, this style applies for the "President of Congress" (or equivalent) and the "President of the Supreme Courts" (or equivalent).
 Former Presidents and Vice-Presidents of Republics usually retain the style "His/Her Excellency" after finishing their terms, as an honorific.

 The style "The Most Excellent" (Excelentísimo Señor/a) applies to high-ranking officials of Republican countries that are not Chiefs of State or Government, i.e. a Minister, a Governor, an elected official.

 Ambassadors of Foreign Countries also receive the style "The Most Excellent", although informally they are addressed as "Excellency".

 Other countries

 In other countries, "His Excellency" and "The Most Excellent" are rarely used.
 San Marino’s Captain Regents are styled as "The Most Excellent".

 In the United States, albeit rarely, the President of the United States is styled "Excellency".
 The more British-style "The Honorable" is preferred for Senators, Representatives and other elected officials.

 In European monarchies or former monarchies, the style "His Excellency" is rarely used.
 "The Most Excellent" is sometimes given to members of the minor nobility, i.e. Viscounts and/or Barons.

+In Brazil, "Excelentíssimo" (The Most Excellent) is a formal superlative form of address used to address authorities of the highest rank, such as the President of the Republic, the President of Congress, and the President of the Supreme Court.